tshiamor/plantation/README.md

 when using the pmf filter it is worth noting thee following parameters:

--setMaxWindowSize ( which is the size of the sliding window) -setSlope ( amount of slope to cater for ) -setInitialDistance iitial starting distance that separates ground from objects of interest height) -setMaxDistance (maximum expected height )
+- setMaxWindowSize ( which is the size of the sliding window)
+- setSlope ( amount of slope to cater for, elevation threshold )
+- setInitialDistance (initial starting distance that separates ground from objects of interest height)
+- setMaxDistance (maximum expected height )

 results from the pmf are shown whereby the green is the ground whilst the grey are the objects i.e trees etc above the surface
 ![ground and trees](https://github.com/tshiamor/plantation/assets/56265291/c0283ce0-b81a-4d8f-aa9a-f34b10a24153)